Tom Green County DWI Guide

 Critical Deadlines

-- ALR Hearing Deadline (15 Days): You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Failing to request this hearing within the 15-day window will result in automatic license suspension.
-You must request this hearing from the Texas Department of Public Safety (DPS).
+- ALR Hearing: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to contest the suspension of your driver's license.
+The State Office of Administrative Hearings handles these hearings.
+Failing to request a hearing within this timeframe will result in an automatic license suspension.

-- Court Appearance Dates: You will receive a notice to appear in court.
-This is your arraignment, where you will be formally charged with the DUI offense.
-Missing this court date will result in a warrant being issued for your arrest.
+- Court Appearance: You will receive a notice to appear in court.
+The date, time, and location will be specified on the citation or bond paperwork.
+Missing this court date can result in a warrant for your arrest.

 Local Resources